 Google News has a COVID-19 map that shows the total cases as well as new cases in the past 14 days and total deaths.
 It provides the ability to search by city in addition to the country and region.

-Is it Safe to Fly During the Pandemic?
+Is it Safe to Travel During the Pandemic?

 The CDC website states that most viruses and other germs do not spread easily on flights because of how air is circulated and filtered on airplanes.
 However, spending time in security lines and airport terminals can bring you in close contact with other people and frequently touched surfaces.
 Also, social distancing is difficult on crowded flights.
 When traveling, you should use extra precautions.
 It is advised that you wear a mask at all times, wash your hands as often as you can and use hand sanitizer when washing isn’t an option, refrain from touching your face, and wipe down your seat or seating area with disinfectant wipes.